 Practical Tips for Mastery:

-Use Flashcards: Create flashcards with the Spanish word on one side and the numeral on the other.
-Quiz yourself regularly to reinforce your memory.
+- Use flashcards: place the Spanish form on one side and the numeral on the other to train recognition in both directions.